The Printable Guide on this webpage gives you the most important things

 SIT UNDER THE BANYAN TREE

 In Lahaina, relax and watch the tourists and the locals.
-Meet artists there weekends from 9 AM to 5 PM.
+Meet artists there some weekends from 9 AM to 5 PM.

 OLD COURTHOUSE BUILDING